 - Try deleting (or taking a break) from the app or device that seems to be sucking the most time.

 - Silencing or shutting down these devices for a set period of time (every day) can also help.
 I constantly have to remind myself — especially as a work-from-home mom — that boundaries are important, and it’s perfectly acceptable to take time for myself, my husband, and my girls.
-Otherwise I am going to end up wondering where my life, and all these precious busy years, went.
+Otherwise, I will end up wondering where my life, and all these precious busy years, went.

-- Disappearing from social media isn’t really an option for me nowadays (it’s kind of my livelihood), but limiting the amount of time that I spend — deciding that I am only going to work and/or use social media during specific hours (refer to point number one regarding scheduling) has really made a world of difference.
-Of course there are always exceptions, I am only human.
-But being more intentional has definitely helped with some of the time-suck, and makes me a better parent.
+- Disappearing from social media isn’t an option for me nowadays (it’s my livelihood), but limiting the amount of time I spend is.
+Deciding that I am only going to work and use social media during specific hours has made a world of difference.
+Of course, there are always exceptions, and I am only human.
+But being more intentional has definitely helped with some of the time-suck and makes me a better parent.

 Time is a gift.
-I don’t want to waste it, or fritter it away.
+I don’t want to waste it or fritter it away.
 Pinning 20 pictures of my dream bathroom is not more important than reading a story to my daughter.
-When we are more intentional with our time, and work to make or find more time with our kids, we are not only enjoying these little years more fully, but we are leaving a lasting (and loving) impression on our babies.
+When we are more intentional with our time and make or find more time with our kids, we are not only enjoying these little years more fully, but we are leaving a lasting (and loving) impression on our babies.